Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ### Create a Database and Table

 1. Go back to the Snowflake UI and click on the worksheets tab.
-Per the prior steps, ensure the SQL text from the "Sigma_vhol.sql" file has been loaded into the workseet.
+Per the prior steps, ensure the SQL text from the "Sigma_vhol.sql" file has been loaded into the worksheet.

 ![dbandtable](assets/prepandloaddata_1.png)

 - As you can see from the SQL we loaded into our worksheet, a worksheet can have more than one command in it.
 SQL commands are delimited by semicolons.
-In order to run a single command, click anywhere on the line / command you would like to execture, then click the "Run" or "Play" button.
+In order to run a single command, click anywhere on the line / command you would like to execute, then click the "Run" or "Play" button.

 - <strong>In this lab, never check the "All Queries" box at the top of the worksheet</strong>.
 We want to run SQL queries one at a time, in a specific order.

 2. <strong> USE ROLE ACCOUNTADMIN; </strong> This will set the context of the worksheet to use the role of ACCOUNTADMIN when we run the commands.
-This role holds the highest level of permission in a given Snowflake account, and can create new object, grant permissions to other roles, and more.
+This role holds the highest level of permission in a given Snowflake account, and can create new objects, grant permissions to other roles, and more.

 3. <strong> USE WAREHOUSE PC_SIGMA_WH; </strong> Sets the PC_SIGMA_WH to be used for commands run in the worksheet.
 As you can see by the (XS) to the right of the warehouse name, an extra small warehouse is being used for this lab.
 An XS translates to a single node cluster for our virtual warehouse.
 [Here is a link to Snowflake's docs covering warehouses in detail.](https://docs.snowflake.com/en/user-guide/warehouses-overview.html)
-4. <strong> USE DATABASE PC_SIGMA_DB; </strong> This command tells Snowflake to opperate off the PC_SIGMA_DB database, which was created when your Sigma trial was spun up.
+4. <strong> USE DATABASE PC_SIGMA_DB; </strong> This command tells Snowflake to operate off the PC_SIGMA_DB database, which was created when your Sigma trial was spun up.
 5. <strong>CREATE SCHEMA IF NOT EXISTS EMBEDDED_LAB;</strong> This creates a new schema in our PC_SIGMA_DB database.
 6. <strong>USE SCHEMA EMBEDDED_LAB; </strong>This sets the context of the worksheet to use our newly created schema.
 7. <strong>CREATE STAGE IF NOT EXISTS SIGMA_LAB_STAGE URL = 's3://sigma-embedded-lab-demo/LabData/'; </strong>This creates an external stage in Snowflake that points to an S3 bucket that has the data files we would like to use for the lab.